limbo018/DREAMPlace/README.md

 The tool runs on both CPU and GPU.
 Over 30X speedup over the CPU implementation ([RePlAce](https://doi.org/10.1109/TCAD.2018.2859220)) is achieved in global placement and legalization on ISPD 2005 contest benchmarks with a Nvidia Tesla V100 GPU.

+DREAMPlace runs on both CPU and GPU.
+If it is installed on a machine without GPU, only CPU support will be enabled.

 | Bigblue4 | Density Map | Electric Potential | Electric Field |
 | -------- | ----------- | ------------------ | -------------- |
 | <img src=/images/bigblue4-nofiller_SLD.gif width=250> | ![Density Map](images/density_map_SLD.gif) | ![Electric Potential Map](images/potential_map_SLD.gif) | ![Electric Field Map](images/field_map_SLD.gif) |